desilinguist/nvim/demo/README.md

   + quit and go back to neovim : q
   + switch to various sections : 1-5
   + switch between tabs in a section : ] or [
-  + Move up/down : k/j
+  + move up/down in any section : k/j
-  + Stage/unstage file : space
+  + stage/unstage file : space
-  + Commit : c (shift + c to use neovim for writing commit message!)
+  + commit : c (shift + c to use neovim for writing commit message!)
+  + discard all changes in file/commit : d
+  + reword message for selected commit: r/shift + r
+  + amend selected commit to include staged files : shift + a
   + pull : p
-  + discard all changes : d
-  + Push : shift + p
+  + push : shift + p
-  + Fetch any branch : f
+  + fetch any branch : f
   + create new branch : n
   + rebase active branch on selected branch : r
 - Useful tips: